s-hiiragi/hii/README.md

 # README

-hii is a programming language for hobby.
+hii is a toy programming language.

 ## documents

+WIP

 ## how to build